 Select an environment in the UI

-You can switch among the current project’s environments using the second drop-down at the top.You can also select an environment from the project settings:
+You can switch among the current project’s environments using the second drop-down at the top.You can also change environments in Project settings > Environments by clicking Go to environment.

 Environment swap – mark environment as production